Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Backgrounds/Adapting Backgrounds.md

 ### Spy ([[Augen Trust]])

 Little is known about the [[Augen Trust]], even within the court of the [[Dwendalian Empire]].
-Only one person knows all the members of this elite network of imperial spies: its leader, Oliver Schreiber, a noble gnome with the ear of King Dwendal.
+Only one person knows all the members of this elite network of imperial spies: its leader, [[Oliver Schreiber]], a noble gnome with the ear of King Dwendal.

 If you were favored with membership in the [[Augen Trust]], your entire life was laid bare before the secret spymaster at one point, and you were found to be a loyal servant of the empire with a particular set of skills.
 Betraying the Trust is high treason against the crown, and defectors are hunted down and quickly slain.